algomaschine/Flask-Movie-Database/README.md

 <p><b>Technologies:</b> Flask, PostgreSQL, SQLAlchemy, Docker, SQLite.</p>

 This is a Flask API for an online movie database with authentication and the CRUD for movies, directors, genres and users.
-The base structure of the app (like config factory, container, base DAO/service layers for base models, and overall module structure) was provided by the course tutors.
+The base structure of the API (like config factory, container, base DAO/service layers for base models, and overall module structure) was provided by the course tutors.

 ## How to run:
 1. Copy the repository to your computer